sagemath/trac_to_gh/Issue 4940.md

 # Issue 4940: dokchitser L-series at least for number fields claims a pole at zero, though the zeta function has a zero there

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4940

 Original creator: was